MrCloud-10/YedekParcaApp/README.md

 Run `npm install` after that run `ng serve`

 ## Using the Project
-You can use this validation inputs; for User: "yusufbulut","yusufblt10@outlook.com", for password : "12345abc"/----\ User: "otokoç","otokoç@gmail.com",password :"otokoç123"/----\ User: "jsangular","jsangular@npm.com", password:"npmInsta11"
+You can use this validation inputs; for User: "yusufbulut","yusufblt10@outlook.com", for password : "12345abc"/----\ User: "otokoç","otokoç@gmail.com",password :"otokoç123"/----\ User: "jsangular","jsangular@npm.com", password:"npmInsta11" and You can reach them in to project models/user/user.datasource